evefancom/evefan/README.md

 ## Getting Started with Development

-To start developing with the Evefan Worker, follow these steps:
+To start developing with the Evefan Gateway, follow these steps:

 1. Clone the repository and navigate to the project directory.